SquarePlayn/2IMV10-Visual-Computing/README.md

 - Java 8+

 ### Installing
-To build the software, execute `gradlew build` in the project directory.
+To build the software, execute `gradlew build` (or `./gradlew build` if you're not on Windows) in the project directory.
 When this is finished, the `build/libs` folder contains two `jar` files.
 The `project-full-jar-*` file can be used as a standalone executable.